Four Parties that Cause Offshore Accidents

 - Not hiring enough people for a job

 - Overworking individual employees

 The offshore industry relies on collaboration to thrive.
-Dredges clear channels for large ships, tugboats guide large barges, and other specialty vessels perform specific jobs that help others.
-Offshore workers are frequently in contact with workers from other companies and contractors as they do their job.
-If a contractor or third party company causes an accident, injured workers can seek compensation from them.
+Dredges clear channels for large ships, tugboats guide large barges, helicopters transport workers to and from platforms, and so much more.
+Offshore workers are frequently impacted by the actions (and negligence) of other companies and contractors as they do their jobs.
+If a third-party company plays a role in causing an accident, an injured worker may be able to seek compensation from them.

 If you’ve suffered from an accident while working offshore, Arnold & Itkin is ready to help you at (888) 346-5024.
 Call us now for a free consultation with our offshore injury lawyers.